MirrorBallBot Uses Mirror to Expand Vision

 Scoring Rationale

-This is a well-executed maker project with practical value for hobbyists and educators rather than a frontier research advance.
-The optical trick and integration details are useful for practitioners building compact robotics prototypes.
+This is a well-executed DIY maker project with practical value for robotics hobbyists and educators rather than a frontier research advance.
+Its computer-vision and integration details, including the mirror optical trick, multi-board motor synchronization, and PID control, are useful for practitioners building compact robotics prototypes.
+Relevance to AI/ML practitioners is modest and centered on classic computer vision and control.

 Practice interview problems based on real data